When you’re heading into remote outback places, preparing for the worst is just plain old commonsense. Anything can happen… and probably won’t.

 - Need medical help, not urgent.

 The other basic thing we do is notify a reliable friend or family member when we’re going remote.
 We tell them roughly where we’re going and how long we’ll be.
-Then when we’re back in phone reception, we let them know we’ve made it!
+Then when we’re back in mobile phone reception, we let them know we’ve made it!

 Security On The Road